adamant/adamant.language.reference/src/ideas.md

 ### `else match` Expression

-Allow a match to occur immediatly after an else.
+Allow a match to occur immediately after an else.
 Currently only if can occur there.

 ### `repeat {} while condition;` Loops